scubbo/jackjack-back-stack-demo/README.md

   * Click "Create"
   * (The reason that this has to be created manually, rather than by Argo seems to forbid creating an empty App-of-apps)
 * The Argo Applications screen should now show an `applications` app.
 Click into it, and click "Sync" at the top of the page - everything should go Green
-* Click into the sub-application (named whatever you entered as the name of your Application at the beginning of this section).
+* Click into the sub-application (named whatever you entered as the name of your Application at the beginning of this section), and Sync - again, everything should (shortly) go green.
+* You _could_ set up an Ingress to provide access to the application, but for a demo it's simpler just to port-forward: `kubectl -n default port-forward service/frontend 8080:80` - then in your browser, navigate to `localhost:8080`

+(Next step TODO - demonstrate how to use Crossplane to manage outside-k8s resources)

 # Thanks and acknowledgements